Dibongia

 Dibongia is one of the major clans of the Deori tribe of India.
+The Deori tribe members are primarily found in Assam and Arunachal Pradesh.
 The other three major Deori clans are Tengaponiya, Bo-geenya and Pator-goya.

 A section of the Deori tribe who lived on the bank of the river Dibang, are now known as Dibongia.
+Deoris are a plains tribe in Assam.
+Deoris have four clans, Dibongia, Borgoyan, Tengaponia and Patorgoyan.